rubyonracetracks/debian-tools-install-old/README.md

 # Install Development Tools for Debian-Based Linux
 This [Ruby on Racetracks](http://www.rubyonracetracks.com/) repository contains scripts for automatically installing software tools in Debian Linux or its derivatives.
-These tools include the Geany editor, the KeePassXC password manager, DB Browser for SQLite, Pgweb (PostgreSQL database browser), the SearchMonkey file search tool, and xdot (Graphviz graph viewer).
+These tools include the Geany code editor, the KeePassXC password manager, DB Browser for SQLite, Pgweb (PostgreSQL database browser), the SearchMonkey file search tool, and xdot (Graphviz graph viewer).

 ## Prerequisites
 * Debian-based Linux environment